-On Mondays and Fridays silent Adoration of the Blessed Sacrament takes place in church from 9 to 9.25 am.
+On Mondays silent Adoration of the Blessed Sacrament takes place in church from 9 to 9.25 am.
 You are welcome to spend as little or as long as you wish gathering your thoughts, thinking problems through or quietly praying for God’s help.

 Girls and boys who have made their First Holy Communion and adults – male and female – are welcome to assist the priest at the altar with the celebration of Mass.
 Training is offered by a senior altar server in the presence of parents or other family members.
 For further information, contact the Parish Priest

 ANOINTING OF THE SICK

 The Sacrament of the Anointing of the Sick is for people suffering either an illness or the various conditions and ailments due to ageing.
 It dates from the ministry of Christ’s apostles and first disciples – it is actually referred to in the New Testament Letter of St James – and consists of the laying on of hands, anointing with Holy Oil, and a prayer that asks God to heal and ‘raise up’ the sick person.
 This Sacrament is for the LIVING and is not to be confused with the ‘Last Rites’.
 It asks God to grant healing with the hoped-for effect that, if it be God’s will, the person will be physically healed of illness.
 But even if there is no physical healing, the primary effect of the sacrament is a spiritual one by which the person receives the blessing of acceptance, peace and courage to deal with the difficulties that accompany illness or the frailty of getting old.
 If you are in needs of God’s healing grace – in mind or body – you are very welcome to receive the sacrament.
 Please contact the Parish Priest for further information.